-While more than a billion people lack safe water and 2.6 billion lack access to sanitation worldwide, numerous technologies and approaches already exist to provide access to clean water, safe sanitation, and hygiene education.
-In a report from the Pacific Institute and the Woodrow Wilscon Center’s Environmental Change and Security Program (ECSP), scientists and development experts evaluate existing resources and identify a pressing need still remains for a comprehensive decision-making tool that can assist practitioners in evaluating and identifying the best technology or approach to meet their water, sanitation, and hygiene (WASH) needs.
+As of 2008, more than a billion people lack safe water and 2.6 billion lacked access to sanitation worldwide.
+However, numerous technologies and approaches exist to provide access to clean water, sanitation, and hygiene (WASH).
+In this report from the Pacific Institute and the Woodrow Wilson Center’s Environmental Change and Security Program (ECSP), the authors evaluate 120 resources in the WASH sector and finds significant gaps.
+They recommend the development of a comprehensive decision-making tool to assist practitioners in evaluating and identifying the best technology or approach to meet their particular WASH needs.

 2019 was a critical year for climate and water.
 Major events – from hurricanes to droughts and brushfires – highlight that climate’s impacts are being felt now and that the world needs to take action to build resilience while also accelerating action to reduce greenhouse gas emissions.